 The Company is one of North America's leading resources for nationally branded food preparation, tabletop and home décor products.
 The Company's three major product categories are Food Preparation, Tabletop and Home Décor.
 The Company markets several product lines within each of these product categories and under each of the Company's brands, primarily targeting moderate to premium price points, through every major level of trade.
 The Company's competitive advantage is based on strong brands, an emphasis on innovation and new product development and excellent sourcing capabilities.
 The Company owns or licenses a number of the leading brands in its industry including Farberware®, KitchenAid®, Cuisinart®, Pfaltzgraff® and Mikasa®.
 Historically, the Company's sales growth has come from expanding product offerings within the Company's current categories by developing existing brands, and acquiring new brands and product categories.
-Key factors in the Company's growth strategy have been, and will continue to be, the selective use and management of the Company's in-house design and development team that creates new products, packaging and merchandising concepts.
+Key factors in the Company's growth strategy have been, and will continue to be, the selective use and management of the Company's strong brands, and the Company's ability to provide a steady stream of new products and designs.
+A significant element of this strategy is the Company's in-house design and development team that creates new products, packaging and merchandising concepts.